varunshenoy/GraphGPT/README.md

 The current few-shot prompt guides GPT-3 in accurately understanding the JSON formatting GraphGPT requires for proper rendering.
 You can see the entire prompt in `public/prompts/main.prompt`.
 A major issue at the moment is latency.
 Due to the nature of OpenAI API calls, it takes up to 20 seconds to receive a response.

+## Prompts

+Prompts are located in the `public/prompts` folder.
+Read [this](https://twitter.com/varunshenoy_/status/1625224544561819648?s=20) Twitter thread I put together to learn more about how these prompts were designed.

 ## Setup

 1. Run `npm install` to download required dependencies (currently just [react-graph-vis](https://github.com/crubier/react-graph-vis)).